TNejk/web-prospect-parser/README.md

 # Web Prospect Parser

-A Python 3+ console tool to scrape current flyers (`Prospekte`) from [prospektmaschine.de](https://www.prospektmaschine.de) for all store chains in any category.
+A Python 3+ console tool to scrape current flyers (`Prospekte`) from [prospektmaschine.de/hypermarkte/](https://www.prospektmaschine.de/hypermarkte/) for all store chains in the Hypermärkte category.
 The output is saved as a JSON file with structured, consistent data.

 ---

 ## Features

-- Scrapes all any store chains in the specified category.
+- Scrapes all any store chains in the Hypermärkte category (customizable).
 - Validates flyer dates and only keeps currently active flyers.
 - Outputs JSON with clean, standardized fields:
   - `title` – flyer title